-I am currently a Senior Lecturer in the Department of Mathematics where I have worked since 2010.
+I am currently Associate Head (Curriculum) in Mathematics in the School of Mathematics and Physics (formerly the Department of Mathematics) where I have worked since 2010.
 Previously, I was a lecturer in the Department of Mathematical Physics at the National University of Ireland, Galway; a Post-Doctoral Fellow at the University of Strathclyde, Glasgow; and a PhD student at Dublin City University, Ireland.

 My PhD thesis title was “Stability of naked singularities in self-similar collapse” (Supervisor, Dr Brien Nolan, awarded 2006) and was in the area of General Relativity.
-At Strathclyde I worked with Professor McInnes on a project titled “Dynamics, stability and control of highly non-Keplerian orbits” which was in the area of Astrodynamics.
-Since then I have also become interested in questions of integrability of Hamiltonian systems, with particular emphasis on geodesic flow, and the envelopes of geodesics and lines in curved spaces.
+At Strathclyde I worked with Professor McInnes on a project titled “Dynamics, stability and control of highly non-Keplerian orbits” which was in the area of Astrodynamics (specifically solar sails).
+Since then I have also become interested in questions of integrability of Hamiltonian systems, with particular emphasis on geodesic flow, and the envelopes of geodesics and lines in curved spaces (the so-called "conjugate locus").

 The main topic of current research is the focusing of geodesics in surfaces and manifolds.